digikar99/cl-cookbook/getting-started.md

 implementation), Quicklisp (package manager), SLIME (IDE) and Git.
 It's the most straightforward way to get going !

+## Basic REPL

+If your distro has a lisp implementation (SBCL), cl-quicklisp and rlwrap, setting up a basic REPL is as simple as:

+    sudo apt-get install sbcl cl-quicklisp rlwrap
+    sbcl --load /usr/share/cl-quicklisp/quicklisp.lisp \
+         --eval '(quicklisp-quickstart:install)' \
+         --eval '(ql:add-to-init-file)' \
+         --quit

+and appending the following to your `~/.bashrc` or equivalent:

+    alias sbcl-run="rlwrap sbcl --load $HOME/quicklisp/setup.lisp --eval '(setq *debugger-hook* (lambda (condition hook) (declare (ignore hook))
+                        (princ condition)
+                        (abort)))'"

+The basic REPL can be accessed using `sbcl-run` from your terminal.

 ## Install an implementation

 ### With your package manager